dottipr/PAGEpy/README.md

 📄 README.md                      # Project description and repository guide
 📄 LICENSE                        # MIT license
 ```

-## Configuration
-Explain any necessary environment variables or configuration settings.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.